Skip to Content

 Forecast Discussion

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle to upper end of the "Moderate" range in parts of the El Paso and Midland-Odessa areas; the lower to middle of the "Moderate" range in parts of the Amarillo and Lubbock areas; the lower end of the "Moderate" range in parts of the Big Bend, Dallas-Fort Worth, and Houston areas; and the upper end of the "Good" range in parts of the Austin and San Antonio areas.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Big Bend, El Paso, and Midland-Odessa areas and the upper end of the "Good" range in most of the Amarillo and Lubbock areas.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the upper end of the "Moderate" range or possibly higher in parts of the Midland-Odessa area; the middle to upper end of the "Moderate" range in parts of the El Paso area; the lower end of the "Moderate" range in parts of the Big Bend, Dallas-Fort Worth, and Lubbock areas; and the upper end of the "Good" range in parts of the Amarillo and Houston areas.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Big Bend, El Paso, and Midland-Odessa areas and the upper end of the "Good" range in a majority of the Amarillo and Lubbock areas.

-This forecast was last updated at 10:05 AM on Wednesday, April 17th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
+This forecast was last updated at 11:45 AM on Friday, April 26th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
 Regardless of our forecast, we always recommend that each individual determine what level of activity they should conduct based on the actual local conditions.
 See the "Related Current Data" links below to monitor the latest actual conditions.

 Envelope icon for e-mail sign up Sign up for email updates